Skip to main content

 The Toy Association Statement on Counterfeit Toys & Safe Shopping

 Whether shopping online or in store, consumers should make sure they are buying from a reputable seller.
-Toys sold by legitimate and known sellers are tested for compliance with the U.S.’s 100+ strict standards and tests, including: a highly effective small parts regulation developed with the help of pediatricians, strict battery and magnet requirements, requirements to the ensure the sturdiness and reliability of toys, and stringent limits for lead and other chemicals in toys, among many others.
-Toys sold by legitimate sellers will comply with these requirements.
-Unfortunately, not all sellers are created equal and a minority may not comply with government requirements.
+Toys sold by legitimate and known sellers are tested for compliance with over 100 strict safety standards and tests, including: a highly effective small parts regulation developed with the help of pediatricians, strict battery and magnet requirements, requirements to ensure the sturdiness and reliability of toys, and stringent limits for lead and other chemicals in toys, among many others.

-Another way for gift-givers to ensure they are purchasing legitimate, safe toys is by visiting a brand’s website, and following the provided links to official retailers selling their products.
+Another way for gift-givers to ensure they are purchasing legitimate, safe toys is by visiting a brand’s website and following the provided links to official retailers selling their products.
 Or, if the option is provided, it is advised to purchase the toy from the brand’s site directly.

 We all want to find a good deal on a toy, but safety comes first.
 If a deal seems too good to be true, the product might be a counterfeit or imitation toy.
 A fake toy or cheaper alternative might be unsafe.
 It’s just not worth the risk.

-This statement was reaffirmed by The Toy Association in October 2024.
+This statement was reaffirmed by The Toy Association in October 2025.